Cornerstone Program

-LBCC's Cornerstone Project is a series of humanities courses that allow students of all majors and backgrounds to read and discuss transformative texts.
+LBCC's Cornerstone Program is a series of humanities courses where students read and discuss transformative texts that have influenced our world.

 Winter 2025